sonic-net/sonic-mgmt/ansible/doc/README.testbed.VsSetup.md

 ## Setup sonic-mgmt docker

 ### Build or download *sonic-mgmt* docker image
+(Note: downloading or building the sonic-mgmt image is optional)

 ansible playbook in *sonic-mgmt* repo requires to setup ansible and various dependencies.
 We have built a *sonic-mgmt* docker that installs all dependencies, and you can build